lee2sman/nosebook/_posts/2021-09-23-computer-systems-social-networks.md

 I like to edit text files with Neovim, so I installed it with sudo apt install nvim.
 For my students they should definitely learn nano instead, so I installed sudo apt install nano.

 Some people think you should learn to drive manual before driving automatic.
 Some think you should learn music theory before doing improv.
 Some think you should learn Bash before trying a shell with completion like Fish.
-I certainly do not think that.
-In fact, I think fish shell is a great way to quickly pull in Linux newbies who could get stymied by a shell.
+I don't share that view, and I thought the fish shell would be a great, and dare I say fun way to quickly pull in those new to Linux who could get stymied by a shell prompt.

 ```
 sudo apt install fish